sunel/eav/docs/master/model.md

 protected static $unguarded = true;
 ```
 ::: warning
-It the responsiblity of the developer to take care of mass-assignment vulnerability.
+It is the responsiblity of the developer to take care of mass-assignment vulnerability.
 :::

 ### Mass Updates